Rhode Island Month-to-Month Lease Agreement

 Required Notice To Raise the Rent on a Rhode Island Month-to-Month Lease

-Rhode Island requires at least 60 days of advance notice before a rental increase, delivered in writing.
+Rhode Island requires at least 60 days of advance notice before raising the rent.
 This requirement increases to 120 days for tenants over the age of 62.

 Eviction in Rhode Island Month-to-Month Rentals

-Rhode Island tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Rhode Island tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Rhode Island typically take one to four months.

 For more information on the eviction process in Rhode Island, click here.